Official US Government Icon

 Federal Funding and Financing

-Federal Funding and Financing explains what a federal grant is and how it differs from other common types of government funding and financing, including cooperative agreements, loans, contracts, and non-discretionary opportunities such as formula grants.
+Federal Funding and Financing explains what a federal grant is and how it differs from other common types of government funding and financing, including cooperative agreements, loans, contracts, and non-competitive opportunities such as formula grants.

 Icon of an online application form.